Praneel2309/Praneel2309/README.md

 I enjoy exploring scientific ideas and futuristic technologies that push the boundaries of software systems.

-I am particularly interested in how research in AI, data science, and cybersecurity can be translated into practical and impactful engineering solutions.
+I am particularly interested in how advances in AI, data science, and software engineering can be translated into intelligent and impactful real-world systems.

 ---